nhjschulz/cfsm/README.md

 ## The Mario State Machine

 Mario can change his appearance into various different characters to gain super powers.
-He starts small Mario without powers.
+He starts as small Mario without powers.
 He changes to a different appearance with a specific power by collecting items.
 Mario earns coins by collecting items and gets an additional life if he collects more than 5000 of them.